raresancuta/LibraryManagementSystem/README.md

 This application was developed using **Visual Studio 2022**.
 It is recommended to use Visual Studio 2022 or later for full compatibility with C#, .NET, and ML.NET tooling.

+Before running the application, make sure the following NuGet packages are installed in the appropriate projects:

 ### NuGet Packages

 #### MachineLearning Project